 Eligible employees participating in the Teachers’ and State Employees’ Retirement System (TSERS) or Optional Retirement Program (ORP) may qualify for DIP-NC benefits.
 Working at least 30 hours per week for 9+ months each calendar year makes you an eligible employee.
 However, you cannot apply for DIP-NC benefits until you’ve been a TSERS or ORP member for one full year.
 Here’s what you need to know:

-- The DIP-NC program enforces a 60-day mandatory waiting period before you can draw STD benefits.
+1. The DIP-NC program enforces a 60-day mandatory waiting period before you can draw STD benefits.
 You can use any available sick, personal or bonus leave days during this 60-day wait.

-- DIP-NC’s STD benefits last up to 365 days once your 60-day waiting period ends.
+2. DIP-NC’s STD benefits last up to 365 days once your 60-day waiting period ends.
 If your medical condition lasts longer, apply for extended short-term disability benefits.
 Extended STD benefits are payable for 12 more months at the same rate, if approved.

-- Short-term North Carolina disability benefits are 50% of your monthly paycheck after taxes.
+3. Short-term North Carolina disability benefits are 50% of your monthly paycheck after taxes.
 Your first six months of STD payments are still subject to FICA (Social Security) taxes.
 DIP-NC program rules say you cannot receive more than $3,000/month in initial or extended STD payments.

-- Only TSERS or ORP employees with five years of membership service are eligible for LTD benefits.
+4. Only TSERS or ORP employees with five years of membership service are eligible for LTD benefits.
 Fully vested employees may qualify for long-term disability once their STD benefits end.

 For more information, read the DIP-NC Member Handbook.

-NCFlex provides both short-term and long-term North Carolina disability benefits to all eligible employees.
-This NCFlex coverage isn’t mandatory, so be sure to enroll as soon as you’re eligible!
 Important: The NCFlex plan does not cover any employees working in the University of North Carolina system.
-If health problems force you to stop working, you must apply for disability through your DIP-NC plan instead.
+If health problems force you to stop working, you must apply for benefits through your DIP-NC plan instead.

 For everyone else, here’s what you need to know:

-- Only full-time, active employees of a state agency, select community college or charter school can enroll in NCFlex’s disability plan.
+• Only full-time, active employees of a state agency, select community college, or charter school can enroll in NCFlex’s disability plan.
 You must work at least 30 hours per week to count as a full-time employee under the NCFlex plan’s rules.

-- LTD payments equal 66 2/3% of your monthly paycheck amount while working.
+• LTD payments equal 66 2/3% of your monthly paycheck amount while working.
 The maximum amount you can receive in monthly LTD payments is $12,500 per month.

-Ready to see if you may qualify?
-Click the button below to start your free online benefits evaluation now!
+Want a claims expert to call you for free help?
+Click the button below to start your free online benefits quiz now and see if you may qualify:

 Get Your Free Benefits Evaluation